yugr/sortcheck/README.md

 * (!!) verify that Ubuntu is stable under libsortcheck
 * (!) print array elements which triggered errors (i.e. hex dumps)
 * (!) write code comments
-* intercept dlopen/dlclose to be able to pretty-print their addresses
+* (!) intercept dlopen/dlclose to be able to pretty-print their addresses
+* ensure that code is thread-safe
-* print backtraces (rather than just address of the caller)
+* print complete backtrace (rather than just address of caller)
+* more intelligent error suppression
+* provide flag(s) to tune aggressiveness of the checker (e.g. how many elements to consider, etc.)
 * do not report repetative errors for some comparison function
 * filter out trivial stuff (strcmp, short sizes are likely to be ints, etc.)